AniketDaiya/grade-predictor/README.md

 ![scatterplot](figure/4.png)

 # How to use it ?
-1.download the github repo as zip file / clone the git repo locally 2.run all teh cells in the jupiter notebook
+1. download the github repo as zip file / clone the git repo locally
+2. run all teh cells in the jupiter notebook
-3.after running replace the sample prediction (new data on which prediction is done) data with actual data in the last cell 4.run the last cell after replacing the data with actual data
+3. after running replace the sample prediction (new data on which prediction is done) data with actual data in the last cell
+4. run the last cell after replacing the data with actual data

 # Future Scope
-1.use of real datasets to train the model further 2.using some more efficient ml model than Random Forest 3.deploying this project as a dashboard using streamlit to give it a ui
+1. use of real datasets to train the model further
+2. using some more efficient ml model than Random Forest
+3. deploying this project as a dashboard using streamlit to give it a ui

 # Found Any Bugs ?
 if any bugs found then make a pull request after fixing it for review and applying the changes

 # Liked It ?
 if you liked the concept and probably you will like me 😉:
-1.gmail = aniketdaiya0910@gmail.com
+1. gmail = aniketdaiya0910@gmail.com
-2.Linkedin = in/aniket-daiya-1473b93a3
+2. Linkedin = in/aniket-daiya-1473b93a3